anchal-gupta/Bitcoin-Transaction-Sample-Code/README.md

 ```
     		network: 'testnet', 			// can be mainnet or testnet <br>
 		host: '1.111.111.11', 			// enter your host IP <br>
 		port: 18332, 				// 18332 for test <br>
-		username: 'bitcoin',  			//your host username here <br>
+		username: 'bitcoin',  			// your host username here <br>
-		password: '111111111', 			//your host password here <br> <br>
+		password: '111111111', 			// your host password here <br> <br>
 ```

 **STEP 4 -** At terminal, run - "node send_dummy.js", AND there you Go!<br><br>

-Your will see the transaction details at terminal if everything goes correct.<br><br>
+`Your will see the transaction details at terminal if everything goes correct.<br><br>`

 If you face any difficulties in running this code, you can reach out to me directly at my mail ID - "anchalchery@gmail.com", I will be more than happy to help :)